Running EFT-hedron with null constraints at loop level: Shift-symmetric scalar field: one-loop amplitude

 In this paper, we show the effects of massless loops on positivity bounds using the toy model of the EFT of a single scalar field with shift symmetry.
 We consider four-particle scattering of identical massless real scalars.
 Treating all momenta as incoming, the amplitude can be written as a function of Mandelstam invariants,

 which satisfy $s+t+u=0$.
 The crossing symmetry implies that it is invariant under $s\leftrightarrow t \leftrightarrow u$ permutations

-We set the units of cutoff scale $\Lambda = 1$ for simplicity throughout the paper and assume all dimensionful quantities are measured in the units of $\Lambda$.
-We also work in four spacetime dimensions.
-To the one-loop order, the EFT amplitude can be written as follows,
+We set the cutoff scale $\Lambda$ to unity ($\Lambda = 1$) for simplicity throughout the paper, and assume that all dimensionful quantities are expressed in units of $\Lambda$.
+We present our amplitude in $d$ spacetime dimensions, following the approach of~\cite{Beadle:2025cdx}.
+At one-loop order, the EFT amplitude can be written as follows:

-The coefficients $b_1$, $b_2$, $c_1$, and $c_2$ are functions of $g_2$ and $g_3$.
-The values of $b_1,~b_2,~c_1$ and $c_2$ can be obtained, for example, with the use of perturbative bootstrap method \cite{Guerrieri:2020bto,Basile:2024oms}, see also \cite{Haring:2022sdp} for the generalization of the technique for spinning particles.
-We will briefly describe here the computation of logarithmic corrections to the Wilson coefficients, following from the perturbative unitarity of partial wave amplitudes.
-By expressing the amplitude as a function of $s$, $t$, and $u$, we can write the partial wave amplitudes as